-As I recall, my Ajee [paternal grand-mother] and parents will tell us not to blight the house by letting the sun catch you on bed.
-While this might seem like a folk nuance the saying gives particular insight into Indian work ethics handed to the race from our Vedic ancestral culture making Indians an economic asset to their respective countries.
+As I recall, my Agi [paternal grandmother] and parents will tell us not to blight the house by letting the sun catch you on bed.
+While this might seem like a folk nuance the saying gives particular insight into Indian work ethics handed to the Indian Race from our Vedic ancestral culture making Indians an economic asset to their respective countries.
 While this may have originally applied to an agrarian definition in modern context it continues to reverberate with the Indian race in their economic mindset and positive work ethic.

 In Trinidad, sadly, Indians politically do not control the government and therefore the Indian Race is losing its work ethics.
-As long as Indians do not have control over their own destiny the Indian Race will cease to be an industrious race.
-Presently, many political ‘weapons’ are used to destroy Indians as a progressive race by using institutional racisms by the Afro-founding, Afro-centric PNM – government by denying Indian students who deserve scholarships based on their exam results.
+As long as Indians do not have control over their own destiny, the Indian Race will cease to be industrious.
+Presently, many political ‘weapons’ are used to destroy Indians as a progressive race by using institutional racisms by the Afro-founding, Afro-centric PNM – government, by denying Indian students who deserve scholarships based on their exam results.

 By denying Indian students deserving academic scholarships is a very diplomatic way of killing off generations of Indian scholars.
 Our agrarian Phagwa ability is reduced to simply song, dance and colours

-This article is dedicated to the passing of my dog RAVEE on March 20,2021.
+This article is dedicated to the passing of my dog RAVEE on March 20, 2021.
 RAVEE was / is Family and will be missed until we meet again.
 His loving memories remain with us.
 Happy Phagwa to RAVEE and Friends.
-OM NAMAH SHIVAYA.

 Let’s defeat Adharma (ignorance).